kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

    <p>admissionChecks list all the admission checks required by the workload and the current status</p>
 </td>
 </tr>
-<tr><td><code>desiredResources</code><br/>
+<tr><td><code>resourceRequests</code><br/>
 <a href="#kueue-x-k8s-io-v1beta1-PodSetRequest"><code>[]PodSetRequest</code></a>
 </td>
 <td>
-   <p>desiredResources provides a detailed view of the resources that were
+   <p>ResourceRequests provides a detailed view of the resources that were
 requested by a non-admitted workload when it was considered for admission.
-If admission is non-null, desiredResouces will be empty because admission.resourceUsgae contains the detailed information.</p>
+If admission is non-null, resourceRequests will be empty because admission.resourceUsage contains the detailed information.</p>
 </td>
 </tr>
 </tbody>